bojanalecic/restProjects/README.md

 Implementation of the RESTful web service is supported by Jersey framework.
 Jersey is the open source JAX-RS Reference Implementation for building RESTful Web services.
 It uses annotations which define type of the HTTP requests (GET, POST ...) and also the path to the requested resource.
 Datas are extracted from database using SPARQL queries.

-Those queries returns the resultset, from each result, one Project is created.
-Then,  list of Project entities is converted to JSON file that is parsed to html presentation.
+Those queries returns the resultset, and from each result, one Project is created.
+Then,  list of Project entities is converted to JSON file that is parsed to html representation.

-Webpage for project search is enriched with microdata tags, according to http://schema.org/SoftwareApplication specification.
+Webpage for project search is enriched with appropriate microdata tags, according to http://schema.org/SoftwareApplication specification.
+Every software project is

+denoted as itemscope, and its itemtype is SoftwareApplication.
+Author - maintainer is itemscope which type is Person.
+Now, google will recognize these datas as really

+Software Applications.

 Acknowledgements